-Applicants interested in becoming Cacao-Trace verified must contact Puratos directly, for a pre-assessment.
+Applicants interested in becoming Cacao-Trace[TM] verified must contact Puratos directly, for a pre-assessment.
 The following information must be provided:

-- ✓ Name and legal identification of the Entity - ✓ Contact information of the Entity - ✓ Name and location of the Post-Harvest Units - ✓ Locations and areas of the Production Units - ✓ Production and processing capacity - ✓ Number of working personnel
+- ✓ Name and legal identification of the Entity - ✓ Contact information of the Entity - ✓ Name and location of the Post-Harvest Units - \checkmark Locations and areas of the Production Units - Production and processing capacity - ✓ Number of working personnel

-Once the pre-assessment is validated by Puratos, a more in-depth due diligence process will be conducted on the supply chain (including third parties and subcontractors) before the legal Entity can enter the cycle of evaluation.
+Once the pre-assessment is validated by Puratos, the legal Entity can enter into the cycle of evaluation.